 A chain of islands south of Miami, the Florida Keys are famous for their laidback atmosphere that feels a million miles away from the state’s many theme parks.
-In the hear of the Florida Keys is Hawks Cay, a classic beach resort midway down the chain of Keys, dotted with a sweep of palm trees and lush vegetation.
+In the heart of the Florida Keys is Hawks Cay, a classic beach resort midway down the chain of Keys, dotted with a sweep of palm trees and lush vegetation.
 Guests come here to swim in the sea, splash in the multiple swimming pools, fish, kayak, play tennis, and bask in the sunshine.

 When you arrive, you’ll walk into the light-filled lobby, past the row of comfy rocking chairs on the front porch, and won’t help but notice the tropical color palette that’s as cheerful as a fruit cup.
 In addition to standard guest rooms, the resort offers two-and three-bedroom villas perfect for multigenerational family vacations.
 They’re decorated with low-key contemporary furnishings that suit the casual feel of so many classic Florida beach hotels.

 At the on-site kid’s club, Camp Hawk, guests ages five to 12 can learn about the delicate Florida Keys ecosystem.
 Teens have their own separate drop-in space for video games, pizza parties, and other age-appropriate diversions.

 A pod of Atlantic Bottlenose Dolphins lives at Hawks Cay, making it the only beach resort in the mainland U.S. to offer dolphin interactions.
 Stand on the dock and watch them play, or book an in-water experience.